How much does cyber insurance cost in 2024?

 Two people inspecting computer monitors which display security protection shields for cyber insurance cost

-The type of cyber liability insurance your business decides on purchasing should always be based on the needs of your company and which entities need protection.
-When it comes to cyberattacks, the business that is being attacked is not the only party that can potentially suffer losses.
-That’s why there are two types of cyber insurance policies that exist, first-party and third-party.
+Another consideration that can affect the cost of your cyber policy is the type of coverage your business chooses.
+When it comes to cyberattacks, your business is not the only party that can potentially suffer losses.
+Your customers, shareholders, and clients are also at risk.
+That’s why there are two types of cyber insurance coverage: first-party and third-party.

-First-party cyber liability insurance protects your company.
+First-party cyber liability insurance protects your company from losses related to a cyber incident.
 It will cover all of the costs related to a cyberattack, including but not limited to the following:

 • Forensic analysis for identifying the attack source